Trimethylglycine: Methyl donor

 Trimethylglycine is a cofactor in methylation, a process that occurs in all mammals.
-Methylation is required for the biosynthesis of neurotransmitters dopamine and serotonin. melatonin, coenzyme Q_{10}, as well as the DNA for epigenetics.
-The methylation cycle involves the remethylation of homocysteine, which occur via either of two pathways.
-The pathway present in virtually all cells involves the enzyme methionine synthase (MS), which requires vitamin B_{12} as a cofactor, and also depends indirectly on folate and other B vitamins.
-The second pathway (restricted to liver and kidney in most mammals) involves betaine-homocysteine methyltransferase (BHMT) and requires trimethylglycine as a methyl donor.
-During normal physiological conditions, the two pathways contribute equally to removal of homocysteine in the body.
-Dimethylglycine dehydrogenase uses betaine to produce folate, thus contributing back to methionine synthase.
+Methylation is required for the biosynthesis of the neurotransmitters dopamine and serotonin, as well as for the synthesis of melatonin and coenzyme Q_{10}.
+DNA methylation is also involved in epigenetics.

+The methylation cycle involves the remethylation of homocysteine, which occurs via either of two pathways.
+One pathway, present in virtually all cells, involves the enzyme methionine synthase (MS), which requires vitamin B_{12} as a cofactor, and also depends indirectly on folate and other B vitamins.
+The second pathway is restricted to the liver and kidneys in most mammals and involves betaine-homocysteine methyltransferase (BHMT), requiring trimethylglycine as a methyl donor.
+During normal physiological conditions, the two pathways contribute equally to removal of homocysteine in the human body.

+Dimethylglycine dehydrogenase also uses betaine to produce folate, contributing back to methionine synthase.

 Betaine is thus involved in the synthesis of many biologically important molecules, and may be even more important in situations where the major pathway for the regeneration of methionine from homocysteine has been compromised by genetic polymorphisms such as mutations in the MS gene.

-Agriculture and aquaculture
+Human use

 Trimethylglycine is used as a supplement for both animals and plants.
 Processing sucrose from sugar beets yields glycine betaine as a byproduct.
 The economic significance of trimethylglycine is comparable to that of sugar in sugar beets.
 Betaine is commercially important for the poultry industry.
 It prevents coccidiosis, which costs billions of dollars annually.

-Salmon farms apply trimethylglycine to relieve the osmotic pressure on the fishes' cells when workers transfer the fish from freshwater to saltwater.
+Salmon farms apply trimethylglycine to relieve the osmotic pressure on the scales when workers transfer the fish from freshwater to saltwater.

-Trimethylglycine supplementation decreases the amount of adipose tissue in pigs; however, research in human subjects has shown no effect on body weight, body composition, or resting energy expenditure.

-Nutrition

-Nutritionally, betaine is not needed when sufficient dietary choline is present for synthesis.
+Betaine is not needed when sufficient dietary choline is present for synthesis.
 When insufficient betaine is available, elevated homocysteine levels and decreased SAM levels in blood occur.
 Supplementation of betaine in this situation would resolve these blood marker issues, but not compensate for other functions of choline.